Honeydew. Isn’t that a melon? Yes, it is but it can also mean problems for your plants.

 Neem and insecticidal soap

-Another solution, which can be used in combination with the alcohol, is neem oil which smothers the insects and insecticidal soap is also a good product to try.
+Another solution, used in combination with alcohol, is neem oil.
+It smothers the insects and insecticidal soap is also a good product to try.

 Have a great week, plant friends!